Embird Embroidery Software

 8. Select Multiple Areas for Tracing

-Now trace all gray and white areas on the hat.
-Use the trace tool as in step 2 with few changes: set Overlay to 0.3 mm (for example) and Selection options to Add .
+Now, trace all the gray and white areas on the hat.
+Use the Trace tool as in step 2 with a few changes: set Overlay to 0.3 mm (for example) and the Selection options to Add.

 Trace Tool Guide - Add selected area to existing selection

-If you happen to select wrong area, use Undo/Redo commands from the main menu > Edit or CTRL+Z/CTRL+Y shortcuts .
+If you happen to select the wrong area, use the Undo/Redo commands from the main menu > Edit, or the CTRL+Z/CTRL+Y shortcuts.

 9. Trace Multiple Areas at Once

-Use Apply button or Generate Stitches button to convert all selected objects to vector objects at once.
+Use the Apply button or the Generate Stitches button to convert all selected objects to vector objects at once.

 Trace Tool Guide - objects filled with stitches

-All 6 new objects are simple objects and do not need any editing unless you want to change the stitches direction or pattern.
-In such a case, use the Parameters window to set new parameters to the vector objects.
+All six new objects are simple objects and do not need any editing unless you want to change the stitch direction or pattern.
+In such a case, use the Parameters window to set new parameters for the vector objects.

-Note: all 6 objects were extpanded with overlay margin.
+Note: all six objects were expanded with an overlay margin.
 This overlay covers part of the black outline areas.
-It serves to embroider design without gaps between adjanced objects.
+It serves to embroider the design without gaps between adjacent objects.

 10. Choose Another Trace Style

-Next step is to trace the white and red areas on eyes and mouth.
-We have intentionally omitted white area on eyes in step 8, because they will look better as columns than fills.
-Click with right mouse button on the Trace tool icon.
-Then select the Column style
+The next step is to trace the white and red areas on the eyes and mouth.
+We intentionally omitted the white area on the eyes in step 8 because instead of creating them as plain fills, we will create them as columns.
+Make a long click on the Trace tool icon.
+Then select the Column style.

 Trace Tool Guide - Line style